galdebert/sandbox/rust/sandbox/README.md

 # README

-Project initialized with `cargo new sandbox --vcs=git`
+Project initialized with `cargo new sandbox`

 # the src/bin folder